SirCringineer/homigrad/README.md

 ## Known Bugs

-- [x] Bots don't have models in Homicide.
+- [ ] Listed as FIXME and NOTE in comments.

 ## Frequently Asked Questions